 Richard Ritholz, BSBA ’84, his wife Linda were on hand Sunday, April 15, when Dean Mark Taylor announced his gift during the Shakespeare at Olin event.

-“As a result of the vision leadership in the generosity of Linda and Rich, we are going to launch a minor in the business of the Arts in the fall,” Dean Taylor said in making the announcement.
+“As a result of the visionary leadership and the generosity of Linda and Rich, we are going to launch a minor in the business of the Arts in the fall,” Dean Taylor said in making the announcement.
 “He’s a great friend to the school.”

 The new minor will be operated at Olin—like the existing minor in the business of sports—and will be open to undergraduates across the WashU campus.
 Students will be required to fulfill 15 credits in a specified curriculum of courses, some of which will be new classes still in development for this program.